Laurier Archives and Special Collections Acquisition Policy

 Laurier Archives and Special Collections acquires manuscripts, printed books, and serials as part of its rare book collection.

-Research Collecting Areas: Laurier Archives and Special Collections acquires Medieval manuscripts and facsimiles.
-Laurier Archives acquires rare books that support the archival and special collections existing thematic strengths.
+Comprehensive Collecting Areas: Laurier Archives and Special Collections acquires rare books that support the existing thematic strengths of its holdings: the environment, music, and the Evangelical Lutheran Church in Canada.

 Areas Not Collected: Faculty publications are part of the library’s circulating collection.
 They will not be acquired as part of Laurier Archives and Special Collections.